 Summer and sunny days are here at last!
-Many of us love nothing better than a refreshing dip, so we’ve listed our top tips for swimming and sunbathing spots in central Stockholm and the archipelago.
+Looking for places to swim in Stockholm?
+Many of us love nothing better than a refreshing dip, so we’ve listed the best places to swim in Stockholm and in the archipelago.
 You might just discover a new favourite!
 Our top tip is to combine your swimming and sunbathing with a boat trip in the archipelago.
-The map at the end of this post shows the the best beaches in Stockholm.
+The map at the end of this post shows where to swim in Stockholm - both lake swimming, open water swimming, and wild swimming!

 Norrhamnsbadet is a charming swimming spot in central Vaxholm, just below the picturesque rocks at Battery Park.
 There are rocks, a jetty and a small, child-friendly beach for swimming and sunbathing.
 The view across the bay, especially on a summer evening, is mesmerising.